Columbia Sportswear: Locations

 Columbia Sportswear distributes its products in more than 72 countries and 13,000 retailers.
 Columbia also operates its own chain of retail stores, including its flagship store located in downtown Portland, Oregon.

 Financial information

-As of November 17, 2022, the company's market capitalization is about $5.03 billion, with 2021 net revenue of $3.13 billion.
+As of March 30, 2025, the company's market capitalization is about $4,17 billion, with 2021 net revenue of $3.13 billion.

 As of 2018, 40% of Columbia's business came from abroad.

+In October 2023, Columbia Sportswear reported 3% of revenue growth as sales reached $985.7 million.

 Stock exchanges

 Columbia Sportswear Company is publicly traded on NASDAQ with ticker symbol COLM.

 Trade and tariffs

 The clothing business in the US is still largely subject to what remains of the Smoot–Hawley Tariff Act, passed in 1930.
 Since 2001, Columbia has paired its designers with teams of trade experts in a process the company calls "tariff engineering" in order to reach lower tariffs, taxes, or duties.
 For example, Columbia applies a very thin layer of fabric to the soles of its shoes since tariffs on fabric soles are lower than those on rubber soles; the fabric wears away within days.
 For similar reasons, jackets are waterproofed and filled with at least 10% down.

 Vietnam is Columbia's largest supplier, and 25% of the company's footwear originates in China.

 Columbia has operated in China since 2014 as Columbia Sportswear Commercial (Shanghai) Company as a joint venture with Swire Pacific Limited, reaching a total of 86 Chinese retail stores by 2017.
 In 2018, Columbia announced it would buy out Swire's remaining 40% stake by 2019.